ray-project/ray/doc/source/ray-core/ray-dashboard.rst

   histogram_quantile(0.95, sum(rate(ray_dashboard_api_requests_duration_seconds_bucket[5m])) by (le))

-These metrics can be queried via prometheus or grafana UI.
+These metrics can be queried via Prometheus or Grafana UI.
 Instructions on how to set these tools up can be found :ref:`here <ray-metrics>`.

 Running Behind a Reverse Proxy